 Christina Hahn – Office Administrator

-As office administrator, Christina is involved in many key facets of Vital Sources both behind the scenes and out in front.
+Christina is a part-time office administrator involved in many key facets of Vital Sources both behind the scenes and out in front.
 You may encounter her welcoming spirit in the reception area upon arrival as part of our administrative team, or moving about our building attending to the needs of our office space, clients and clinicians.
 Christina can answer questions you may have regarding payments and billing for your session.
 She is a graduate of James Madison University, B.S. in Psychology with experience in both counseling centers and school settings.
 She is currently pursuing her Master’s in Clinical Social Work at the University of Maryland.
-Christina enjoys adventures of life with her husband, two dogs and many friends and is a resident of Frederick County.